MCFpy/mcf/docs/source/getting_started.rst

 .. code-block:: python
     results_dict = results[0]

-Now, have a look at the keys of the dictionary:
+Now, we can have a look at the keys of the dictionary:

 .. code-block:: python